AvirajPramanik/AvirajPramanik/README.md

 ### 🧃 the tl;dr

-not gonna pretend i know it all — i'm a **first-year IT engineering student** learning in public and stacking skills on purpose:
+not gonna pretend i know it all — i'm a **second-year IT engineering student** learning in public and stacking skills on purpose:

 - 🧠 grinding toward **AI/ML engineering** — not chasing a trend, actually building the fundamentals first
 - 🐍 deep in **Python** right now (functions, recursion, comprehensions, exception handling — the unglamorous stuff that actually matters)